PennyLaneAI/pennylane/doc/development/guide/installation.rst

 Interface dependencies
 ~~~~~~~~~~~~~~~~~~~~~~

-For development of the TensorFlow and PyTorch interfaces, additional
+For development of the TensorFlow and PyTorch interfaces, there are additional
-requirements are required.
+requirements:

 * **PyTorch interface**: ``pytorch >= 1.1``